Child Safe Environments – Code of Conduct

 - Listening and responding appropriately to the views and concerns of children and young people.

-- Reporting suspected child abuse and neglect to the Child Abuse Report Line on 13 14 78 as soon as practicable.
+- Reporting suspected harm, or risk of harm to the Child Abuse Report Line on 13 14 78 as soon as practicable

 - Encouraging children and young people to ‘have a say’ on issues that are important to them.